KAZABUILD/KAZABUILD/BUGS.md

 [00007-A] The 3d model display still allows user interaction - the bug was not fixed.
 - Type: error
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: The 3d model should be immutable.

 [00032] Price is not loaded for the components correctly.
 - Type: incorrect implementation/error/missing feature
-- Status: pending
+- Status: FIXED
 - Source: frontend
 - Details: There can be several prices for a components so the lowest one should be chosen (or some other metric).